Dr-Cui-s-2024-summer-FURP/QifengZhong-weekly-report/week2/week2.md

 3. The project also includes some data related to robotic arms (e.g., joint points for grasping objects).
 Applying this project (PoseCNN) fully to ongoing project (motion capture) is very challenging for me.
 Still have no clear idea of the data structure what we need.
 4. Might need to write our own code (interface) for data processing to apply PoseCNN to our ongoing project, which requires a deep understanding of network structure and algorithm.

-### Conclusion
-The journey ahead is long and the task is arduous.